AhmedUZaki/Get-a-better-watching-experience-on-Coursera/README.md

 # Get a better watching experience on Coursera!

-In this repository, I recommend a very useful extension to get a better watching experience on Coursera.
+In this repository, I recommend a very useful extensions  to get a better watching experience on Coursera.

 ### EXTENSIONS